-WTIM0 ^{Note 1} Control of wait and interrupt request generation 0 Interrupt request is generated at the eighth clock's falling edge.
-Master mode: After output of eight clocks, clock output is set to low level and wait is set.
-Slave mode: After input of eight clocks, the clock is set to low level and wait is set for master device.
+WTIM0 ^{Note 1} Control of wait and interrupt request generation 0 Interrupt request is generated at the eighth clock's 5 5 Master mode: After output of eight clocks, clock o Slave mode: After input of eight clocks, the clock utput is set to low level and wait is set. c is set to low level and wait is set for master device.
 1 Interrupt request is generated at the ninth clock's falling edge.
 Master mode: After output of nine clocks, clock output is set to low level and wait is set.
 Slave mode: After input of nine clocks, the clock is set to low level and wait is set for master device.
-An interrupt is generated at the falling edge of the ninth clock during address transfer independently of the setting of this bit.
+The setting of edge of the refalling edge of An interrupt is generated at the falling edge of the ninth clock during address transfer independently of the setting of this bit.
 The setting of this bit is valid when the address transfer is completed.
 When in master mode, a wait is inserted at the falling edge of the ninth clock during address transfers.
-For a slave device that has received a local address, a wait is inserted at the falling edge of the ninth clock after an acknowledge (ACK) is issued.
+For a slave device that has received a local address, a wait is inserted at the falling edge of the ninth clock after an acknowledge signal (ACK) is issued.
 However, when the slave device has received an extension code, a wait is inserted at the falling edge of the eighth clock.
-Condition for Condition for clearing (WTIM0 = 0) Condition for setting (WTIM0 = 1) Cleared by instruction Reset Set by instruction
+Condition for Condition for clearing (WTIM0 = 0) Condition for setting (WTIM0 = 1) Cleared byReset Cleared by instruction • Set by instruction

 ACKE0 ^{Notes 1, 2} Acknowledgment control 0 Disable acknowledgment.
 1 Enable acknowledgment.
 During the ninth clock period, the SDA0 line is set to low level.
-However, \overline{ACK} is nvalid during address transfers and other than in expansion mode.
-Condition for clearing (ACKE0 = 0) Condition for setting (ACKE0 = 1) Condition for setting (ACKE0 = 1) Cleared by instruction Reset Set by instruction
+However, \overline{ACK} is invalid during address transfers and other than in expansion mode.
+Condition for clearing (ACKE0 = 0) Condition for setting (ACKE0 = 1) Cleared by instruction Reset Set by instruction